Skip to main content

 (ii) Visit each consumer in person at the consumer's home at least once every ninety-three days after the aide's initial episode of service with the consumer to evaluate compliance with the activity plan, the consumer's satisfaction, and the aide's performance.
 The aide supervisor may conduct each visit with or without the presence of the aide being evaluated.
 During a state of emergency declared by the governor or a federal public health emergency, the aide supervisor may conduct the visit by telephone, video conference, or in person at the consumer's home.

-(iii) Retain a record of the initial visit and each subsequent visit that includes the date of the visit; whether the visit occurred by telephone, video conference, or in person at the consumer's home; the aide supervisor's name and signature; the consumer's name; and a unique identifier of the consumer or the consumer's caregiver.
-During a state of emergency declared by the governor or a federal public health emergency, the provider may verify that the aide supervisor provided the initial visit or subsequent visits without collecting a unique identifier of the consumer or the consumer's caregiver.
+(a) For an in-person visit, the date of the visit, an indication that the visit occurred in person at the consumer's home, the supervisor's name, the supervisor's unique identifier, the consumer's name, and a unique identifier of the consumer or the consumer's caregiver.
+During a state of emergency declared by the governor or a federal public health emergency, the provider may verify that the supervisor provided the initial or subsequent visit without collecting a unique identifier of the consumer or the consumer's caregiver.

 (6) Employee policies: